DSpace/RestContract/relationships.md

 * 401 Forbidden - if you are not authenticated
 * 403 Unauthorized - if you are not logged in with sufficient permissions
 * 422 Unprocessable Entity - if one of the items doesn't exist
-* 500 Internal Server Error - Other errors

 ## Updating a relationship